Herman Melville: 1839–1844: Years at sea

 On September 25, the ship reported having 600 barrels of oil to another whaler, and in October 700 barrels.
 On October 24, the Acushnet crossed the equator to the north, and six or seven days later arrived at the Galápagos Islands.
 This short visit would be the basis for "The Encantadas".
 On November 2, the Acushnet and three other American whalers were hunting together near the Galápagos Islands; Melville later exaggerated that number in Sketch Fourth of "The Encantadas".
 From November 19 to 25, the ship anchored at Chatham's Isle, and on December 2 reached the coast of Peru and anchored at Tombez near Paita, with 570 barrels of oil on board.
 On December 27, the Acushnet sighted Cape Blanco, off Ecuador.
 Point St. Elena was sighted the next day, and on January 6, 1842, the ship approached the Galápagos Islands from the southeast.
-From February May 13 to 7, seven sightings of sperm whales were recorded, but none was killed.
+From February 13 to May 7, seven sightings of sperm whales were recorded, but none were killed.
 From early May to early June, the Acushnet cooperatively set about its whaling endeavors several times with the Columbus of New Bedford, which also took letters from Melville's ship; the two ships were in the same area just south of the Equator.
 On June 16, the Acushnet carried 750 barrels of oil and sent home 200 on the Herald the Second, and, on June 23, she reached the Marquesas Islands and anchored at Nuku Hiva.

 In the summer of 1842, Melville and his shipmate Richard Tobias Greene ("Toby") jumped ship at Nuku Hiva Bay.
 Melville's first book, Typee (1846), is based on his stay in or near the Taipi Valley.
 By around mid-August, Melville had left the island aboard the Australian whaler Lucy Ann, bound for Tahiti, where he took part in a mutiny and was briefly jailed in the native Calabooza Beretanee.
 In October, he and crew mate John B. Troy escaped Tahiti for Eimeo.
 He then spent a month as beachcomber and island rover ("omoo" in Tahitian), eventually crossing over to Moorea.
 He drew on these experiences for Omoo, the sequel to Typee.
 In November, he contracted to be a seaman on the Nantucket whaler Charles & Henry for a six-month cruise (November 1842 – April 1843), and was discharged at Lahaina, Maui, in the Hawaiian Islands, in May 1843.

-After four months of working several jobs in Hawaii, including as a clerk, Melville joined the US Navy on August 20, as an ordinary seaman on the frigate USS United States.
+After four months of working several jobs in Hawaii, including as a clerk, Melville joined the U.S. Navy on August 20, as an ordinary seaman on the frigate USS United States.
 During the next year, the homeward bound ship visited the Marquesas Islands, Tahiti, and Valparaiso, and then, from summer to fall 1844, Mazatlan, Lima, and Rio de Janeiro, before reaching Boston on October 3.
 Melville was discharged on October 14.
 This Navy experience is used in White-Jacket (1850), Melville's fifth book.